Here are some comparisons between Swamp Milkweed, Butterfly Milkweed and Common Milkweed. All photos by Denise Motard unless otherwise noted.

 THE ROOT SYSTEM

 Swamp Milkweed forms a clump of roots, which are white and fleshy.
 The future stems grow from buds at the base of the plant, so that one plant clump has many stems after a few years.
 This makes it easy to transplant even when the clump is large.

 Butterfly Milkweed grows a tap root which can reach up to 60 cm long (2 ft.)
 The future stems grow from buds around the tap root near the top, but underground.
 The tap root makes this species difficult to transplant.

 Common Milkweed grows horizontal rhizomes that can extend several feet (meters), and stem buds start along those rhizomes.
-Thus one single plant can cover a large space.
+Thus one single plant can cover a large space, forming colonies.
 (Link to Michelle Clay’s photos.)